 Employers should consider training as a high-return investment, not as an expense.
 A company should decide what its training needs are, and aim to keep training relevant to each specific position, and ensure that training is continuous, ongoing, and consistent.
 Companies engaged in a successful training program only spend about $1500 per employee per year.

-MCT offers customized training programs that can be delivered on-site, as well as a full schedule of public training courses in our state-of-the-art facilities in Denver and Phoenix.
+AETC offers customized training programs that can be delivered on-site, as well as a full schedule of public training courses delivered in our virtual training center format.

-MCT classes are small, limited to a maximum of twelve people, ensuring that each trainee gets the individual attention they need from the on-site instructor.
-MCT Corporate Courses are designed to fit an entire level of training into a half-day session, so there is less interruption to work time.
-Our instructors are skilled, accredited, and experienced trainers whose strength lies not only in content knowledge, but also in affective training methodology to increase content retention and better address individual trainee needs.
-Our trainers also focus on making the classes fun and interesting with lots of instructor and student interaction
+AETC classes are small, limited to a maximum of twelve people, ensuring that each trainee gets the individual attention they need from the on-site instructor.
+AETC Corporate Courses are designed to fit an entire level of training into a half-day session, so there is less interruption to work time.
+Our instructors are skilled, accredited, and experienced trainers whose strength lies not only in content knowledge, but also in effective training methodology to increase content retention and better address individual trainee needs.
+Our trainers also focus on making the classes fun and interesting with lots of instructor and student interaction.

 Each student receives a training manual, Quick Tip card, and any needed practice files, giving them the reference resources they need to put their skills to use, even long after the training is over.